JetBrains/intellij-sdk-docs/phpstorm/setting_up_environment.md

 Please review the information in the [Getting Started with Plugin Development](/basics/getting_started.md) section of this guide.

-There are two ways to develop plugins for PhpStorm:
+PhpStorm plugin development is done in Java using IntelliJ IDEA.
+However, a plugin can be developed to target either IntelliJ IDEA or PhpStorm.
+The choice dictates how the plugin project SDK is configured:
-1. Use IntelliJ IDEA as the IDE with the PHP plugin installed.
+1. Target IntelliJ IDEA Ultimate with the PHP plugin installed: base the plugin project SDK on the installed version of IntelliJ IDEA.
-2. Use PhpStorm as the IDE.
+2. Target PhpStorm: base the plugin project SDK on the installed version of PhpStorm.

-The choice affects how you will configure an SDK for developing a plugin.
-Using IntelliJ IDEA as the IDE requires basing the SDK for your project on your installed version of IntelliJ IDEA.
-Using PhpStorm as the IDE requires basing the SDK for your project on your installed version of PhpStorm.
-Choosing an installed IDE as the basis for a project is described on the [Setting Up a Development Environment](/basics/getting_started/setting_up_environment.md) page.
+Choosing an installed product as the basis for a project is described on the [Setting Up a Development Environment](/basics/getting_started/setting_up_environment.md) page.

 > **Note** IntelliJ IDEA Community Edition does not support the PHP plugin.
 The IDE for developing a PhpStorm plugin can be IntelliJ IDEA Community Edition, but the IDE used for testing must be IntelliJ IDEA Ultimate.